davideliason/Python_practice/README.md

-This is a repository for practicing Python- useful for referencde and also projects.
+This is a repository for practicing Python- useful for reference and also projects.